 The Security Materials Technologies program provides Canadian AV and PPE companies access to world-class expertise in advanced protection system design, prototype production and testing, including advanced nano-engineered and hybrid materials processing and performance validation.

-- Access to world-class research infrastructure and unique expertise, combined with competitive rates, customized service options and measures to ensure partner confidentiality and data integrity;
+- Competitive rates, customized service options and measures to ensure partner confidentiality and data integrity;

 - Access to strong relationships with key industry and university allies through the Canadian Security Materials Technology Roadmap.